For the latest information about developments related to Pub. 80, such as legislation enacted after it was published, go

 Outsourcing payroll duties.
-You are responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
+Unless the wages and other compensation paid to the individual performing services for you are paid by a CPEO and are covered by a contract described in section 7705(e)(2) between you and a CPEO (CPEO contract), you're responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
 You remain responsible if the third party fails to perform any required action.
 If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider or reporting agent, visit IRS.gov and enter “outsourcing payroll duties” in the search box for helpful information on this topic.

-CNMI government employees now subject to social security and Medicare taxes.
+CNMI government employees are subject to social security and Medicare taxes.
 Beginning in the fourth calendar quarter of 2012, CNMI government employees are subject to social security and Medicare taxes.

 Federal employers in the CNMI.
 The U.S. Treasury Department and the CNMI Division of Revenue and Taxation entered into an agreement under 5 USC 5517 in December 2006.
 Under this agreement, all federal employers (including the Department of Defense) are required to withhold CNMI income taxes (rather than federal income taxes) and deposit the CNMI taxes with the CNMI Treasury for employees who are subject to CNMI taxes and whose regular place of federal employment is in the CNMI.
 For more information, including details on completing Form W-2, visit IRS.gov and enter “5517 agreement” in the search box.
 Federal employers are also required to file quarterly and annual reports with the CNMI Division of Revenue and Taxation.
 For questions, contact the CNMI Division of Revenue and Taxation.